ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 #### Health

 When a player's health bar has been depleted completely, they can still continue playing, but the score will be considered as failed and will not appear on leaderboards.
-The player can be revived if they reach full health again, unless they use [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death).
+The player can be revived if they reach full health again, unless they use [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death) or [Perfect (PF)](/wiki/Gameplay/Game_modifier/Perfect) mods.

 In Team VS matches, being in the failed state at the end of the match will make the score not contribute to the team score.
 If all players of a team have failed, the match immediately ends and the opposite team wins by default.